Last Updated on December 24, 2023 by Emmanuel

 It is a team event where riders form close bonds with their teammates as they suffer through the challenging stages together.

-Remember also that these are professional riders whose job is participating in cycling events worldwide.
+Remember also that these are professional riders whose job is to participate in cycling events worldwide.

 They earn significant salaries and must continue attending such racing events until retirement.